fhdsl/dasl-quarto/README.md

-# DaSL Quarto HTML Theme
+# DaSL Quarto Theme

 A Quarto HTML report theme for the Fred Hutch Data Science Lab (DaSL).

+Contributions for additional template formats (e.g. PDF) are welcome.
+See examples on the [Quarto Awesome repo](https://github.com/mcanouil/awesome-quarto#multiple-formats).

 ## Create a new report